Come Dine with Me

 Episode 43 - Edinburgh - Liz

-In Edinburgh self-confessed cougar Liz Grant takes turn to host.
-Having flirted with Andy for the last two nights, 'Luscious Liz' is determined to make her move tonight.
+Self-confessed cougar Liz Grant hosts in Edinburgh.
+Having flirted with Andy for the last two nights, 'Luscious Liz' is determined to pounce tonight.

 Episode 44 - Edinburgh - Michelle